 The Cactus Garden at Ethel M is a great spot to visit any time of the year.
 But twice a year, they make it extra special.

-The Christmas light display is really well known but did you know the gardens are also decked out in lights from January 30th to February 14th?
+The Christmas light display is really well known but did you know the gardens are also decked out in lights from February 2nd to 18th?
 The Ethel M Botanical Cactus Garden is transformed into Lights of Love, and the lights are displayed from 5 pm to 10 pm each day.
-Reservations are required.

 3600 S Las Vegas Blvd South, Las Vegas, NV 89109, map